dscripka/openWakeWord/examples/README.md

 2) Run the script: `python capture_activations.py --threshold 0.5 --output_dir <my_dir> --model <my_model>`

+Where `--output_dir` is the desired location to save the activation clips, and `--model` is the model name or full path of the model to use.
+If `--model` is not provided, all of the default models will be loaded.

 Note that if you have more than one microphone connected to your system, you may need to adjust the PyAudio configuration in the script to select the appropriate input device.

 ## Benchmark Efficiency